bpcreech/http-eval/README.md

 Now, there may be different trust boundaries within a machine and its filesystem!
-Usually, we don't want one local (non-`root`) Unix user to have access to run arbitrary commands as another local Unix user (typically we'd call that a privilege escalation attack).
-To ensure that, by default `http-eval` validates the file permissions, ensuring that the UDS does _not_ have world-write access.
+Usually, we don't want one local (non-`root`) Unix user to have access to run arbitrary commands as another local Unix user (typically we'd call that a privilege escalation vulnerability).
+To mitigate the risk of such a misconfiguration, by default `http-eval` validates the file permissions, ensuring that the UDS does _not_ have world-write access.
 (However, group-write is still allowed.) `http-eval` effectively mandates a `umask` of at least `0002`.